-The consolidated financial statements comprise the financial statements of the Center for the Study of Democracy and its subsidiaries as at 31 December each year.
-The financial statements of subsidiaries are prepared for the same reporting period as the parent Group, using consistent accounting policies.
+The consolidated financial statements comprise the financial statements of the Fund and its subsidiaries as at 31 December each year.
+The financial statements of subsidiaries are prepared for the same reporting period as the parent Fund, using consistent accounting policies.
 For consolidation purposes, the financial information of the Group has been combined on a line-by-line basis by adding together like items of assets, liabilities, income and expenses.

-All intra-group balances, income and expenses and unrealized gains resulting from intragroup transactions are eliminated in full.
+All intra-group balances, income and expenses and unrealized gains resulting from intra-group transactions are eliminated in full.
 Unrealised losses are also eliminated but considered an impairment indicator of the asset transferred.
 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.